-Priority registration in this course is offered to students admitted to the Diploma in Theatre Arts at Studio 58 (Theatre Production).
+Registration in this course is restricted to students admitted to the Diploma in Theatre Arts at Studio 58 (Theatre Production).

 THEA 2110 (5 CREDITS) (0:1:9) Acting III

 Continuation of developing rehearsal skills and creative potential.
 Work in various periods and styles.
 Advanced scene work.
 Preparation of audition material.